Schengen Information System: Legal aspects and technical characteristics

 SIS was created to maintain European security after 25 March 2001 when border security between fifteen nations was relaxed.
 The SIS requires Schengen nations to respect the legal force of the information it contains.
 It also requires the nations to respect the privacy and personal freedom of the people whose data is held according to national data laws.
 SIS's information processing system must be permanently connected to member nations' databases and must be updated in real-time.

 These commitments are supplemented by consultation procedures between the member nations.
 Discussions may take place about issues such as confirmation of information, variation of actions directed by SIS, questions of residency, and international warrants for arrest.

 SIS is controlled by an authority composed of representatives of the member nations.
 Personal data protection is a key responsibility.
 At a technical level, the participating countries adopted a data-processing star architecture made up of a central site containing the reference database, known as C-SIS, for which the responsibility is entrusted to the French Republic by the CAAS, and a site by country, known as N-SIS, containing a copy of the database.

 Data

 The type of data about people kept in SIS includes: requests for extradition; undesirability of presence in particular territory; minor age; mental illnesses; missing person status; a need for protection; requests by a judicial authority; and suspected of crime.
 The SIS also keeps data referring to lost, stolen and misappropriated firearms, identity documents, motor vehicles and banknotes.

+Individuals listed in SIS may request data corrections or removal if the entry is incorrect or lacks sufficient justification.
+Applications must be submitted to the relevant national authority, often requiring supporting documentation such as court rulings or police reports.
+Processing times vary by country, and legal assistance can improve the chances of success, particularly in complex cases.

 France is responsible for management of SIS and uses an automated system of data updates which occur every five minutes.
 The SIS automatically directs data to queries arriving via large national databases.
 Each member nation has an office responsible for SIS communications.
 SIS also has a function called "Supplementary Information Request at the National Entry" (SIRENE).
 The SIRENE office records a "hit" on a SIS data record and forwards further information to assist investigations.